ZhelunChen/HILFT-ASHP-DEMO/README.md

 ## Hardware Testbed
 ### System Configuration
 The system is a two-stage ASHP.
-Figure below depicts the system configureation.
+The figure below depicts the system configuration.
 THe ASHP HILFT utilizes the NIST ASHP testing facility, which is equipped with two environmental chambers that emulate indoor and outdoor air conditions.
 Water-cooled, electrically heated AHUs are included in both chambers to create the outdoor weather conditions and the zone load.

 ![Air Source Heat Pump](assets/ashp_diagram.jpg)

 ### Local Control Sequence
 The heat pump system is controlled based on the zone return air temperature.
 When return air temperature is 0.28 °C (0.5 °F) higher than the cooling setpoint, the heat pump operates in low-speed mode until the temperature drops below the cooling setpoint.
-When return air temperature exceeds 0.56 °C (1 °F) above the cooling setpoint, the heat pump operates in high-speed mode until the temperature drops below 0.28 °C (0.5 °F) above the cooling setpoint and then switches back to low-speed mode.
+When return air temperature is 0.56 °C (1 °F) above the cooling setpoint, the heat pump operates in high-speed mode until the temperature drops below 0.28 °C (0.5 °F) above the cooling setpoint and then switches back to low-speed mode.

 ## Test Scenarios
 This data repository includes real-time HIL ASHP testing data considering: